ramideeb/cadenza/README.md

 Cadenza is a music streaming app implemented using Flutter and Firebase.
 It offers users the ability to stream music and download it to their devices.
-Some pages (eg. search) are static and still under development
+Some pages (eg. search) are static and still under development.

 ---